MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 **Step 5**: This step represents is the PERSIST phase.
 The Project Scheduling Service asynchronously writes the batch to Dataverse in a transaction.
 If the write operation is successful, the OperationSet is marked as **Completed**.
 Any errors roll back the transaction and the batch, and the OperationSet is marked as **Failed**.

 ## Performance methodology
 Execution time is defined as the time from the call to the **ExecuteOperationSetV1** API until the Project Scheduling Service has finished writing to Dataverse.
-All operations are run a combined 2,200 times, and the P99 execution time measurements are reported.
+All operations run a combined 2,200 times, and the P99 execution time measurements are reported.
 Single-record and bulk operations are measured.

 For a single-record operation, the OperationSet contains one request.
 For bulk operations, it contains 20, 50, or 100 requests.
 Each bulk size is reported separately.

-These operations are run on a UR 15 Project Operations Lite deployment in North America.
+These operations run on a UR 15 Project Operations Lite deployment in North America.

 ## Results
 ### Create operations